PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 07:05:26
+Last updated: 2024-04-12 07:06:06
-Random Quote: I don't have a phone.
-I refuse to be a slave to technology. - Wednesday Addams
+Random Quote: Look, I found a rock that looks like a penis with one ball.
+It's my Lance Armstrong rock. - Piper Chapman